Percona Server for MySQL 8.4 source installation prerequisites¶

 export CXX=/opt/rh/gcc-toolset-11/root/usr/bin/g++

-CMake will use these for configuration and compilation.
-If the linker is also in a non-default path, set LDFLAGS or the appropriate CMake variable so the correct linker is used.
+CMake uses CC and CXX for configuration and compilation.
+If the linker is in a non-default path, set LDFLAGS or the matching CMake variable.

 Required packages (baseline)¶

-Install the following development packages before running CMake so that configuration and compilation succeed without discovering missing libraries one at a time.
-Development packages provide headers and link libraries; the runtime-only packages are not enough for building.
+Install the following development packages before running CMake.
+You then avoid missing-library errors during configuration.
+Development packages provide headers and link libraries.
+Runtime-only packages are not enough for building.

-RHEL, Rocky Linux, AlmaLinux (package manager: dnf or yum):
+Install on RHEL, Rocky Linux, or AlmaLinux (package manager: dnf or yum):

 dnf install cmake gcc gcc-c++ ncurses-devel openssl-devel libudev-devel libaio-devel bison wget curl